xakur/soppusite/_posts/2023-08-02-why-you-shouldnt-discount-your-achievements.md

 ## How I Failed to Appreciate my Efforts

-I’ve been told by a few people that I’m really hard on myself.
+I’ve been told by a couple of people that I’m really hard on myself.
 I often find it difficult to view my achievements as a job well done.
 As I thought about it further, I realized that I'm indeed often rushing from one task to the other.
 I don’t give myself space or time to rest and appreciate what I just completed.
 My mind often goes like this:

 _“Ok, now that I’m done with part A (after much difficulty), it’s now time to move on to part B!
 Let’s go!
 No time to waste!
 I’ve already wasted too much time in part A.”_

 I often don’t give myself a breather or rather, don’t think that I deserve a breather.
 This is especially so when the tasks are “expected” of me.
 Both easy and difficult tasks.
 For the difficult ones, if I had spent a lot more time than what I had expected, I would blame myself for spending too much time, and get upset with myself.
+I couldn't appreciate my efforts and my mind would always think...

 _"So many other random people around the world have accomplished the same things...
 My completion of these very same things isn't something significant."_